dseyler/simvascular.github.io/documentation/rom_simulation/0d-solver/theory/readme.md

 $$\mathbf{r}(\boldsymbol{\alpha}, \mathbf{y},\dot{\mathbf{y}}, t) = \mathbf{E}(\boldsymbol{\alpha}) \cdot \dot{\mathbf{y}} + \mathbf{F}(\boldsymbol{\alpha}) \cdot \mathbf{y} + \mathbf{c}(\mathbf{y},\dot{\mathbf{y}}, t) = \mathbf{0}, $$
 where $\mathbf{r},\mathbf{y},\mathbf{c} \in \mathbb{R}^{N}$ and $\textbf{E},\textbf{F} \in \mathbb{R}^{N \times N}$.
 Here, $\mathbf{r}$ is the residual, $\mathbf{y}$ is the vector of solution quantities and $\dot{\mathbf{y}}$ is its time derivative.
 Note that the solution quantities are generally the pressure and flow at each node between blocks, as well as state variables internal to each block. $N$ is the total number of equations and the total number of global unknowns.

 The DAE system is solved implicitly using the generalized-$\alpha$ method (<a href="#0d-Jansen2000">Jansen, et al., 2000</a>).
-A description of this is provided in the "Time integration" section of this documentation.
+A description of this is provided in the <a href="#time-integration">Time Integration</a> section of this documentation.
 We then use the Newton-Raphson method to iteratively solve
 $$\mathbf{K}^{i} \cdot \Delta\dot{\mathbf{y}}^{i} = - \mathbf{r}^{i}$$
 with solution increment $\Delta\dot{\mathbf{y}}^{i}$ in iteration $i$.
 The linearization of the time-discretized system is
 $$\mathbf{K} =\frac{\partial \mathbf{r}}{\partial \mathbf{y}} = c_{\dot{\mathbf{y}}} \left( \mathbf{E} + \frac{\partial \mathbf{c}}{\partial